Orleans (band): 1990s

+2000s

-Orleans continued on but, in late 1997, decided to take another break.
-John was spending more and more time writing in Nashville.
-Lance was touring with various Nashville-based artists and Larry, who'd remarried and started a family, relocated to Florida in 2000 and formed his own Larry Hoppen Band.
-Since 1997, Larry had also been involved with Voices of Classic Rock, who in 2003 became known as RPM (Rock & Pop Masters) This was a "supergroup" of lead singers of popular 70s/80s groups (Toto, Survivor, Santana, Rainbow, etc.), backed by a single world-class touring band.
+In the early 2000s, Lance was touring with various Nashville-based artists and Larry, who had remarried and started a family, relocated to Florida in 2000 and formed his own Larry Hoppen Band.
+Since 1997, Larry had also been involved with Voices of Classic Rock, who in 2003 became known as RPM (Rock & Pop Masters) This was a "supergroup" of lead singers of popular 1970s and '80s groups (Toto, Survivor, Santana, Rainbow, etc.), backed by a single world-class touring band.

 In the summer of 2001, nearly four years after their last gig, Orleans (John Hall, Larry, Lance, Peter O'Brien and Bob Leinbach) reunited on Labor Day weekend to play the Opus 40 Amphitheatre in Saugerties.
-After this, the band decided to remain together and continue on.
-For some shows, the band included Peter and Bob.
-For others, Charlie Morgan (ex-Elton John) became the drummer and Lane Hoppen rejoined the band on keyboards.
+The band decided to remain together and continue performing.
+For some shows the band included Peter and Bob.
+For others, Charlie Morgan (ex-Elton John) became the drummer and Lane Hoppen rejoined the band on keyboards in 2003.
 By 2005, Charlie and Lane had become permanent in their positions.

 The band then picked up Jake Hooker, from Malibu, California, as their new manager.

 Orleans continued to play live and record.
 A studio album, Dancin' in the Moonlight, was recorded in May and June 2004 at Charlie Morgan's Thynne Man Studios and first released in October 2005 on the CD Baby label.
-After this, the band's lineup was Larry, Lance and Lane Hoppen, Charlie Morgan and the returning Dennis "Fly" Amero (who replaced John Hall as he began his campaign for Congress in 2006) on guitar.
+After that the band's lineup was Larry, Lance and Lane Hoppen, Charlie Morgan and the returning Dennis "Fly" Amero (who replaced John Hall as he began his campaign for Congress in 2006) on guitar.

 In 2007 Orleans released a live DVD/CD, We're Still Havin' Fun, recorded in August 2006 in Pittsfield, Massachusetts, which included both John Hall and "Fly" Amero, as well as the three Hoppen Brothers and drummer Charlie Morgan.
 Also appearing at this show were special guests: percussionist Manuel Quintana and Charles DeChant (from Hall & Oates) on sax.

-Hall elected to Congress

-During his 2006 bid for a US Congressional seat, Hall appeared with the group on only a few occasions.
-On November 7, 2006, Hall was elected as a Democrat to the United States House of Representatives from the state of New York.
+During his 2006 bid for a U.S. Congressional seat, Hall appeared with the group on only a few occasions.

+On November 7, 2006 Hall was elected as a Democrat to the United States House of Representatives from the state of New York.
 He was reelected in 2008.
 During the 2010 midterm elections, a political ad parody supporting John Hall's opponent, Nan Hayworth, promoted the fictitious organization "Young Voters for an Orleans Reunion Tour" as a means of voting Hall from Congress.
 Hayworth defeated Hall in the election.
 He had served four years (two terms) representing District 19 in the Hudson Valley, between New York City and Albany, New York.

-Orleans continued to write, record, and perform.
-In 2010 there were repeat performances in both Washington, DC (in support of DCCC), and in Saint Thomas, U.S. Virgin Islands (fundraising for the Nana Baby Home, the orphanage there).
+Orleans continued to write, record and perform.
+In 2010 they had repeat performances in both Washington, DC (in support of DCCC), and in Saint Thomas, U.S. Virgin Islands (fundraising for the Nana Baby Home, the orphanage there).